Engoo Blog Language Tips

 “How are you?”

-This question is the start of many English conversations.
-It's also a source of confusion for just as many English language learners.
+This simple question is the start of many English conversations, but it also confuses many English language learners.

-Luckily, there’s more than one way to respond to this question.
-Today, we’ll share some popular responses to “How are you?” as well as some ways to make them more interesting.
+Actually, there’s more than one way to answer this question.
+In this post, we’ll share some popular responses to “How are you?” as well as some options that are a bit more interesting.

 Option 1: “Hi.
 How are you?”

-Unless you’re talking to a friend, “How are you?” is often just a way to greet someone.
-Think of it as a more elaborate “Hello.”
+Unless you’re talking to a friend, “How are you?” is often just a way to greet someone, so think of it as a longer way to say “Hello.”

 Option 2: “I’m Fine.”

-Your English courses weren’t wrong when they taught you to respond “I’m fine"!
-Neutral expressions like this are actually some of the most popular responses to “How are you?”
+Your English courses weren’t wrong when they taught you to respond with “I’m fine"!
+Neutral expressions like this are some of the most popular responses to “How are you?”

 Below are some more popular English phrases that are similar to “I’m fine.”